-It is necessary to keep the CleanCode EV 1 print cartridge free from accumulated dust and debris.
+It is necessary to maintain the print cartridge free from accumulated dust and debris.
 Periodically the cartridge should be removed and cleaned.
 This is totally dependent on the operating environment and the average printable life of the ink cartridge.
 In extremely dusty environments, this maintenance procedure may be required regularly.